ganltc/pages/content/coredump/coredump-env.rst

 one from scratch!

 1. Make sure your base system can run docker.
 Some older versions of RHEL7 have issues.
-I would start with RHEL7.5 or the latest.
+I would start with RHEL7.5 or the latest and install docker.

 2. SELinux didn't work with docker.
 There should be a way to get around this, but I didn't investigate it further.
 I just disabled SELinux in